Library of Congress Subject Headings: An art and a science

-LCSH policy issues
+Policy issues

 Historically, given the complicated nature of the United States, its various ethnic groups, and changing society, numerous classification issues have been related to the terms used to identify racial or ethnic groups.
 The terms used to describe African Americans have changed over time, especially during the 20th century.

 Until the 1990s, the LCSH administrators had a strict policy of not changing terms for a subject category.
 This was enforced to tighten and eliminate the duplication or confusion that might arise if subject headings were changed.
 As a result, the term 'Afro-American' to describe African-American topics in LCSH was used long after it lost currency and acceptance in the population.
 In 1996 LCSH decided to allow some alteration of terms to better reflect the needs and access of library users.

 But, many common terms, or 'natural language' terms, are not used in LCSH.
 This may limit the ability of users to locate items.
 Research has increased in Library and Information Science faculties related to identifying and understanding the cultural and gender biases that affect the terms used in LCSH; these may limit or deprive library users access to information stored and disseminated in collections.
 In 2016 LCSH was subject to national news coverage when the Library of Congress decided to revise the heading 'Illegal aliens', an action opposed by congressional Republicans.

 Sanford Berman, a notable American science scholar on this subject, has noted the difficulty in finding material on certain topics, such as various denialisms, because the Library of Congress has not yet incorporated the natural language terms for them, for example, climate change denialism, into LCSH.

 As ideas about human sexuality have changed in the United States since the late 20th century, the LCSH has been criticized for biased organization and description of materials on sexuality.
 For instance, works about heterosexuality are scarcely labeled as such in LCSH; this suggests that heterosexuality is the norm and only queer sexuality needs a separate classification.